 Any jointly owned property can be quite complicated, especially what happens to a joint mortgage when you divorce.

 So what are the options and your joint mortgage separation rights?

-Questions that we get asked most often relating to joint mortgage separation are ‘who pays the mortgage when you separate’ and how to go about ‘removing name from mortgage after separation’.
+Questions that we get asked most often relate to joint mortgage separation rights such as ‘who pays the mortgage when you separate?’ or how to go about ‘removing name from mortgage after separation?’.

 Deciding who pays for a joint mortgage during a separation or after a divorce will often be down to individual negotiation and agreement between the two parties.
 Any such agreement can form part of a consent order (see below).
 If an agreement cannot be reached, it may be necessary to go to court.

 What happens to a joint mortgage when you divorce?

 Where there is an outstanding mortgage on a property, it needs to be paid, because to be blunt the lender expects it to be paid regardless of the marital situation and whether one party has left the property.

 Couples with a joint mortgage who are planning to get divorced should inform their mortgage provider immediately to discuss the best options for dealing with repayments going forward.
 They may be able to offer ways to reduce the monthly repayment, such as extending the mortgage term, taking a repayment holiday or even making a reduction in interest rates.